syncfusion-content/wpf-docs/wpf/Scheduler/Resource-Grouping.md

 ![WPF scheduler resource Special Time Region in Day View ](Resource_Images/Datebasis_SpecialTimeRegion_DayView.png)

-`SpecialTimeRegion` in Time basis by setting value of `CanMergeAdjacentRegions` is True.
+The `SpecialTimeRegion` in a Time basis by setting the value of `CanMergeAdjacentRegions` to True.

 ![WPF scheduler resource Special Time Region in Day View ](Resource_Images/Timebasis_SpecialTimeRegion_DayView.png)